 FOOD ASSISTANCE CONVENTION

-The Food Assistance Convention (FAC) includes many of the largest humanitarian food assistance donors that together seek to save lives, reduce hunger, improve food security and improve the nutritional status of the most vulnerable populations around the world.
+The Food Assistance Convention (FAC) includes many of the largest humanitarian food assistance donors that together seek to save lives, reduce hunger, improve food security, and improve the nutritional status of the most vulnerable populations around the world.
 To achieve these goals, the 14 FAC members provide a defined minimum level of food assistance on an annual basis.
-In 2015, this assistance totaled more than USD 2.63 billion dollars - the largest commitment to date and absolutely necessary in order to address global needs.
+In 2016, this assistance totaled more than USD 3 billion dollars - the largest commitment to date and reflective of the increasing need for food assistance around the world.

-Globally, FAC members responded to the worst El Niño event in more than 50 years.
-Even before droughts reduced harvests, worsened livestock and shrunk labor opportunities, FAC members anticipated needs through early warning systems.
+In total, FAC members assisted 85 countries with key responses supporting Yemen, Syria, South Sudan, Hurricane Matthew, and the Lake Chad Basin.
+However, the largest geographic response was global: the worst El Nino event in more than 50 years.
+Even before droughts reduced harvests and worsened livestock, FAC members anticipated needs through early warning systems.
 By prepositioning assets and providing in-kind assistance quickly, FAC members averted a large-scale famine in Ethiopia and mitigated negative impacts in Central America and Southern Africa.